Portugal Golden Visa

 As a Portuguese Golden Visa applicant, you have the right to live and work in Portugal, but there is no requirement to do so.
 The country offers a favorable tax regime for those relocating to Portugal.

 With your Golden Visa, you can enjoy free travel within the Schengen Area.
-After holding a Golden Visa for five years, you can apply for permanent residency in Portugal.
-Once the required number of years has passed, you can apply for citizenship, which will lead to a passport.
+After holding a Golden Visa for five years, you can be eligible to apply for permanent residency in Portugal.
+Once the required number of years has passed, you can then be eligible to apply for citizenship, which can lead to a passport.

 The Portuguese passport by investment allows you to live, work, and study anywhere within the European Union.